Althorp: Diana grave, memorial, and exhibition

 The first room was called "Spencer Women", placing Diana in context to the women of her family, with paintings and jewellery of Sarah, Duchess of Marlborough, and portraits of Georgiana Spencer etc. The next room contained four minutes of edited video footage of Diana as a child to show to the world that she did not simply come into being in 1980 when she became the girlfriend of Prince Charles.
 It featured footage of Diana at her christening, her first winter, her first birthday, her first steps, and footage displaying her affection for animals, swimming, and leaving for boarding school.
 The room also contained her tuck-box, toy typewriter, ballet shoes, and a childhood photo album.

 A third room documented the Royal Wedding and its "glamour and excitement", with a display of the David Emanuel wedding dress she wore on 29 July 1981.
-A fourth room documented her extensive charitable and humanitarian work through video footage edited by Tim Ashton, and a fifth, known as the "Tribute Room", was an "evocation of those doom-laden days between Diana's death and burial, when the public were reduced to shocked silence in their attempt to digest the death of a much-loved icon".
+A fourth room documented her extensive charitable and humanitarian work through video footage edited by Tim Ashton, and a fifth, known as the "Tribute Room".

 The sixth room was the Exhibition, which was a celebration of her life, and contained large glass cases at the sides with dummies of Diana wearing her notable suits and dresses, with the occasions documented on cards on the floor in front of them.
 A great glass case at the end underneath a stylish black and white photograph contained a selected few hundred of the thousands of condolence books the Spencers received from around the world, designed to give a "final sense of scale to the impact of Diana's life and of her death".
-A sleek, silk-bound copy of the incendiary address that her brother Charles delivered at Diana's funeral was available for £25.
+A sleek, silk-bound copy of the address that her brother Charles delivered at Diana's funeral was available for £25.

 The estate and house are open to the public during the summer months (1 July to 30 August), although the exhibition centre in the stable block was closed in August 2013.
 It was believed to be due to concern about the commercial exploitation of Diana's name, and the desire to "squash the cult of Diana".
 The items on display have been packed up, with the intention to give them to her sons William and Harry.
 All profits made were donated to the Diana, Princess of Wales Memorial Fund, which closed in 2012.